 When picking a 4G LTE laptop, a primary factor you should consider is your budget.
 The laptops we’ve listed range anywhere from $599 to $2,169, so some of these cheaper options might be a perfect fit for you.
 Both the Microsoft Surface Go 2 and Samsung Chromebook Plus match this criteria.

 For $1299.99, the HP Spectre x360 is also a great choice.
-Coming in at around $1299.99, it provides a handful of positive traits including fantastic performance and admirable battery life.
+Coming in at around $1299.99, it provides a handful of positive traits including fantastic performance and admirable battery life, assuming you're not using the 4K display model.

 The Dell Latitude 7400 2-in-1 is a jack-of-all-trades and the Lenovo Thinkpad X1 Carbon strikes a balance of having excellent performance, but also exceeding in its great lightweight design and durability.